contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ##### Debug Mode

  * Debug Mode's colour scheme is now white-on-black, to match Harlowe's default colour scheme.
-You may use the new options panel (see below) to change it back to white.
+You may use the new settings panel (see below) to change it back to white.
  * Very long lines in "(source:)" listings in the Variables panel should no longer push the other columns far offscreen.
  * Debug Mode no longer automatically, immediately enables itself whenever the first error of your story appears.
 Instead, this functionality can be added using the new `(after-error:)` and `(debug:)` macros (see below).
  * Data structure values more than 4 levels deep no longer get separate rows in Debug Mode's Variables panel.